MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 ---
-title: Assign users and groups to traffic forwarding profiles
+title: Assign users and groups to traffic forwarding profiles (preview)
 description: Learn how to roll out traffic forwarding profiles to users and groups with Global Secure Access
 author: kenwith
 ms.author: kenwith